palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 static final double NEGATIVE_LOOKUPS_SIZE_TIERED_BLOOM_FILTER_FP_CHANCE = 0.0001;
 ```

-As far as transactions2 is concerned, we observe that the number of partitions is very small, and thus we can go with
+As far as transactions2 is concerned, we observe that the number of partitions is very small, and thus we can afford
 a very low setting.
 We thus set ``bloom_filter_fp_chance`` to 0.0001.
-Empirically, we observed that for 1,000,000,000
+Empirically, we observed that with this setting,
-timestamps, the bloom filter we had for the ``_transactions2`` table even with this setting was about 15 KB, while that
+the bloom filter for the ``_transactions2`` table was about 15 KB after writing every timestamp from one to one billion.
-for ``_transactions`` was about 580 MB.
+In contrast, the bloom filter for ``_transactions`` with AtlasDB's existing settings was 580 MB after doing this.

 #### Index Intervals